Sole Proprietor vs LLP vs Company in Singapore

 Limited Liability | No | Yes.
 The partners of a LLP will not be held personally liable for any business debts incurred by the LLP.
 However a partner may be held personally liable for claims from losses resulting from his own wrongful act or omission.
 But a partner shall not be personally liable for such wrongful acts or omissions of any other partner of the LLP. | Yes |

-Audit of Accounts | No | No | The Company will enjoy audit exemption if it is fulfilled the small company requirement. |
+Audit of Accounts | No | No | Yes, The Company will enjoy audit exemption if it is fulfilled the small company requirement. |

-Tax Treatment | Taxed at personal income tax rate (max is 22 percent) | Taxed at personal income tax rate (max is 22 percent) | Taxed at corporate income tax rate (max is 17 percent) |
+Tax Treatment | Taxed at personal income tax rate (max is 24 percent) | The Tax rate for LLP will be higher if business is making profit as the LLP Taxes are determined at your personal income tax rate (maximum 24%) | Taxed at corporate income tax rate (max is 17 percent). |

 Cessation of Business upon Death of a Member/Partner | Yes | No. Any change in the partners will not affect its existence, rights or liabilities. | No. Equity shares go on in perpetuity. |

 Annual Compliance cost | Bookkeeping, Taxation service is required. | Bookkeeping, Taxation service is required.
-LLP is required to submit Form P to IRAS on annual basis.
-Each partners are required to report their LLP income or loss in their Form B as well. | Bookkeeping, Taxation service is required.
-In addition, you will need the secretarial services and prepare a set of unaudited financial statement which will cost you extra of $535 for each service.
-However, you will enjoy higher tax exemption and more government grant.
-For example, in Year of Assessment (YA) 2012, companies will receive a one-off, non-taxable SME cash grant of S$5,000.
-This cash grant is given to help companies offset the high costs which may persist in a business slowdown and is large enough to cover your annual compliance costs. |
+LLP is required to submit Form P to IRAS on an annual basis.
+Each partners is required to report their LLP income or loss in their Form B as well. | Bookkeeping, Taxation service is required.
+In addition, you will need the secretarial services and prepare a set of unaudited financial statements which will cost you extra of $535 for each service.
+However, you will enjoy higher tax exemption and more government grants. |